A guide to banking products and services

 A savings account can help you separate the money you want to save from the money you need to spend.
 For many, it’s an easier way to work toward a goal, like saving for home improvements or building an emergency fund.
 Most savings accounts can automatically move money from your checking account into your savings account each month, so you don’t even have to think about doing it yourself.
 An added bonus is that banks usually pay you interest on savings accounts.
 That’s free money that may help you reach your financial goals a little faster.

 An MMA is a type of savings account that often pays higher rates of interest than a typical savings account.
 The more you put away, the more you may be able to earn.
-But don’t forget that you’ll only be able to make up to 6 withdrawals a month due to federal laws.
+One thing to keep in mind?
+There may also be limits on how many withdrawals you can make each month.

-A CD is a type of bank account where you agree to keep your money in the account for a certain amount of time, from as little as 6 months to as long as 5 years.
+A CD is a type of bank account where you agree to keep your money in the account for a certain amount of time.
+The amount of time can vary, but terms often range from as little as 6 months to as long as 5 years.

 The longer you save, the greater the return.
 You can always decide to withdraw your money early.
 However, there’s a penalty for withdrawal before the end of your CD term.